simeji/winresizer/README.md

 ## Customize options

-You can change setting and key mappings by using below options.(in your vimrc) The key values are ASCII values.
+You can change settings and key mappings by using below options.(in your vimrc).

+The key values are ASCII values.
 You can find a list of mappings [here](https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html).

 |variable name|default value|description|